Nicole Wittenberg

 Nicole Wittenberg (born 1979) is an American artist based in New York City.
 She is a curator, professor, writer, and painter.

 Wittenberg was born in San Francisco, CA, and received her BFA from the San Francisco Art Institute in 2003.
-She received the American Academy of Arts and Letters coveted John Koch Award for Best Young Figurative Painter in 2012.
+She received the American Academy of Arts and Letters John Koch Award for Best Young Figurative Painter in 2012.
 From 2011–2014 she served as a teacher at the New York Studio School of Drawing, Painting and Sculpture, and the Bruce High Quality Foundation University, and in 2017 she was a professor in the Critical Theory Department at the School of Visual Arts in New York City.

-Wittenberg’s works are included in many prominent collections, including the Solomon R. Guggenheim Museum, New York, NY; The Albertina, Vienna, Austria; the Boston Museum of Fine Art, Boston, MA; and others.
+Wittenberg’s works are included in many collections, including the Solomon R. Guggenheim Museum, New York, NY; The Albertina, Vienna, Austria; the Boston Museum of Fine Art, Boston, MA; and others.
 Exhibitions include The Female Gaze, Part Two: Women Look at Men at Cheim & Read Gallery, New York, NY; Painter's Painters: Gifts from Alex Katz, High Museum of Art Atlanta, GA; and In Her Hands, Skarstedt Gallery, New York, NY.